Apple iPhone 17 Pro vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you want a compact phone, are on a budget, or prefer the classic Touch ID design.
+Choose the Apple iPhone SE (3rd Gen) if: you want a compact phone that fits easily in your pocket, you prefer a classic design with a Home button, or you're looking for an affordable entry into the iPhone ecosystem.
 (4.7" display, 60 Hz refresh)

 Conclusion